 The standard of medical facilities in Guatemala City is adequate but limited outside of the capital.
 Doctors and hospitals may require cash payment prior to providing services, including emergency care.
 In the event of a serious illness or accident, medical evacuation to a location with suitable facilities, usually the United States, would be necessary.
 Costs would be considerable (in the tens of thousands of dollars).

 Malaria is a risk throughout the year in rural areas below 1500 metres elevation.
 Other insect-borne diseases (including dengue fever, Chagas' disease, river blindness and leishmaniasis) are also a risk to travellers.
 We recommend you take prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, hepatitis, typhoid and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to discuss your vaccination requirements with your doctor before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 If there is a Red Tide alert, follow local warnings and avoid shellfish and seafood as it may be contaminated.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia has a Consulate in Guatemala, headed by an Honorary Consul.
 The Consulate provides limited consular assistance (not including the issue of passports).
 The address is: